 During a worker's compensation investigation, your medical records, accident reports, and other documentation that you submitted will be examined and used when deciding to accept or deny your claim.
 In most states, a decision must be made within 14-30 days from the time of submission.
 If your claim is approved, you should begin to receive benefits within two weeks of your claim’s approval, but if it’s denied, you’ll have the choice to appeal your claim.

 Worker's compensation claims can be denied for many reasons, including not reporting an injury within your state’s specified timeframe, employer dispute, no medical treatment for your injuries, and a lack of evidence.
 If your claim is denied, you have the choice to appeal the decision, but this isn’t easily done without substantial legal knowledge.

 A Workers Compensation Lawyer knows the appropriate procedure for appealing a claim, whether your state has a deadline for appealing, and most importantly if it’s in your case’s best interest to appeal.
 If your lawyer thinks it’s a good idea to appeal, they can help you gather compelling evidence, develop a strong claim, and defend your claim against the insurance company.

 Speak with a Workers Compensation Lawyer Today

 Christopher Dixon and the Workers Compensation Lawyers at the Dixon Injury Firm are ready to fight for your case, and demand compensation for your workplace accident injuries.
-If your workers compensation claim was denied, or you aren’t sure if you are eligible to receive benefits, call (314) 409-7060, 855-40-CRASH, or contact the Dixon Injury Firm today to schedule a free consultation and explore the options available to your workers compensation case.
+If your worker's compensation claim was denied, or you aren’t sure if you are eligible to receive benefits, call (314) 208-2808, or contact the Dixon Injury Firm today to schedule a free consultation and explore the options available to your worker's compensation case.